A cloudy and chilly morning with nary any sunlight.

 “Enough of the pleasantries, headmaster.
 Your letter sounded quite ominous.
 Mind elaborating?”

 He sighed.
 He regretted ever testing the boy so crudely all those years ago.
 “Ahem.
 Then I’ll get straight to the point: Tal’hrus, the organization that attempted to recruit you has returned to Darsus.
 Do you know what that means?”
-He scrutinized the young man, making sure not to miss anything that might answer the nagging feeling of doubts in him.
+He scrutinized the young man, making sure not to miss anything that might answer the nagging feelings of doubts in him.

 “What do you mean by returned?
 Did they leave?”